How to Choose the Right Curriculum for Your Homeschool

 What is your teaching style?

-Do you need a lot of hand-holding, then maybe you’ll want to use something that has a script for you to read through.
+Do you need a lot of hand-holding?
+Maybe you’ll want to use something that has a script for you to read through.
 Do you want something that is more flexible?
-Then you won’t want something that has a preset schedule down to how many pages you should read from what book on each day.
+Then you won’t want something that has a preset schedule down to how many pages you should read from what book each day.
 If you don’t like teaching it, it’s not going to work for your family, no matter how many other rave reviews the product received.

 Do you have a fun and wacky science curriculum that your kids would love?
-But perhaps the messes scare you and you decided it’s more work to prepare and purchase the supply list and then clean up after the giant messes.
-Be realistic in what you want and what you can really do in your homeschool.
+But perhaps the messes scare you and you decide it’s more work to prepare and purchase the supply list and then clean up after the giant messes.
+Be realistic about what you want and what you can really do in your homeschool.

-If you have baby number 3 on the way, you’re going to want something that doesn’t take a lot of prep time and that can be done somewhat independently if your children are able to work on their own.
+If you have baby number 3 on the way, you’re going to want something that doesn’t take a lot of prep time and that can be done somewhat independently if your children can work on their own.
 If not you will want something pre-planned with supplies on hand so that there is little work for you to do other than open that book.

 What is your child’s learning style?

-Do you have an auditory, visual or kinaesthetic learner?
-First of all, do you know what your child’s learning style is, if not you need to find out?
+Do you have an auditory, visual, or kinesthetic learner?
+First of all, do you know what your child’s learning style is, if not you need to find out.
 This will obviously be a bit more difficult with younger children but there are hints into how children learn from everyday tasks.
-I didn’t know I had a visual-spatial learner until I read a random quiz in a homeschool newsletter.
+I didn’t know I was a visual-spatial learner until I read a random quiz in a homeschool newsletter.
 Once I researched it, there was no mistaking it.

 I think my younger son is an auditory learner just like me, he follows directions really well and can remember conversations really well.
 My oldest has a wonderful sense of direction and thinks in pictures which I can tell because he struggles to tell me something without physically describing it.